JiaYaobo/fenbux/readme.md

-# Fenbu-X: A Simple Statistical Distribution Library Based On PyTree in JAX
+# Fenbu(分布)-X: A Simple Statistical Distribution Library Based On PyTree in JAX

 Fenbu-X is a simple statistical distribution library based on PyTree in JAX.
 You can use pytrees as parameters of distributions, and use plum-dispatch to dispatch methods of distributions.